Making Your Medical Visits More Productive

 - What symptoms you are having or your peak flow reading.

 - How long your symptoms have lasted.

 - Whether or not you think your asthma medicines are working.

 - Whether or not your medicines are causing side effects.

 Make it a habit to write down the things you want to discuss with your healthcare provider.
 You can write down problems you are having or note any questions you want to ask about your medicines.
 Before your next visit, download Getting Ready for Your Next Office Visit, a helpful tool to make your visit more productive.

 Exercise is important for people with asthma.
 Experiencing asthma symptoms during or after exercise may discourage you from participating in physical activity.
 If this is the case, tell your healthcare provider.
-Download Staying Active with Exercise-Induced Asthma, a helpful tool as you work with your healthcare provider to find a treatment plan that is right for you.
+Download Staying Active with Exercise-Induced Asthma, which is a helpful tool for you to use when working with your healthcare provider to find a treatment plan that is right for you.

 Your healthcare provider should tell you: